saucelabs/sauce-docs/docs/visual-testing/integrations/webdriverio.md

 Sauce Labs Visual provides an integration with [WebdriverIO](https://webdriver.io/) through a service that you can add to any existing WebdriverIO project.

 Sauce Labs Visual adds new commands to the WebdriverIO's `browser` object:
-- `browser.check()`: Takes a screenshot and send it to Sauce Labs Visual for comparison.
+- `browser.sauceVisualCheck()`: Takes a screenshot and send it to Sauce Labs Visual for comparison.
-- `browser.checkResult()`: Waits for diff calculations to complete and returns a summary of results.
+- `browser.sauceVisualResults()`: Waits for diff calculations to complete and returns a summary of results.
   See [Test results summary](#test-results-summary) for more details about summary format and sample usage.

 ## Quickstart